marcelchiarello/showdata/index.md

 Cases = Currently_positives + Recovered + Deaths

 NOTE: Estimation fitting is changed.
-Data under consideration are now the "total currently postives" istead of "total cases".
+Data under consideration are now the "total currently postives" instead of "total cases".
 Exponential/linear esitmation is not performed anymore.
 The fitting equation is a double sigmoid which takes into account the non-linearities around the old linear trend.
 Details will be reported later.